Workers' Compensation

 CSU employees are paid on a monthly basis.
 If you are eligible for IDL or supplementation to TD, you will remain on the normal monthly pay cycle.

-If you are receiving TD without supplementation or PD payments, you will receive payments approximately every two weeks.
-The TD and PD payments will normally be sent directly to your home from Sedgwick Claims Management Services.
+If you receive TD without supplementation or PD payments, you will receive payments approximately every two weeks.
+The TD and PD payments from Sedgwick Claims Management Services will normally be sent directly to your home.

 The law prohibits your employer from discharging or discriminating against you because of a workers' compensation injury/illness.
 If you believe you have been discriminated against because of your injury, you should discuss your rights with an Information and Assistance Officer or with an attorney.